Is It a Cold or Fall Allergies?

 Fever is one symptom that can help you eliminate allergies as a possibility.
 A fever usually occurs with an infection, so if your symptoms include a fever, allergies probably aren’t to blame.
 Some infections can heal with time and rest, but others need the attention of a physician.

-If your deductive reasoning points to allergies as the cause of your troubling symptoms, call (813) 670-7062 to make an appointment at Kratz Allergy & Asthma in Odessa or Port Richey, Florida.
+If your deductive reasoning points to fall allergies as the cause of your troubling symptoms, call (813) 670-7062 to make an appointment at Kratz Allergy & Asthma in Odessa or Port Richey, Florida.
 Dr. Kratz specializes in adult and pediatric allergy and immunology, so he can resolve your worst allergy problems and help you enjoy autumn once again.